vippsas/vipps-recurring-api/vipps-recurring-api.md

 * `"isApp": false`: The URL is `https://`, which handles everything automatically for you.
-  The phone's operating system will know, through "universal linking", that the `https://api.vipps.no` URL should open the Vipps MobilePay app, and not the default web browser.
+  The phone's operating system will know, through "universal linking", that the `https://api.vipps.no` URL should open the Vipps or MobilePay app, and not the default web browser.
   **Please note:** In some cases, this requires the user to approve that Vipps MobilePay is opened, but this is usually only the first time.